CallMeL/Empathetic-Dialogue-System/src/evaluation/README.md

 | **Relative** (single_conversation_relative) | inf |

 Absolute Positional Embedding recorded the lowest Perplexity, indicating the most stable model training.
 In contrast, RoPE and Relative Positional Embedding showed extremely high or even infinite values, suggesting ineffective learning.

+#### 3.2.5.
+Key takeawways
+Overall, absolute positional embedding is the most stable and performs the best.
+Our dataset has an average length of approximately 50 to 70 English characters, which is not particularly long.
+Given this, RoPE and relative positional embedding may not have been well-suited for training on our relatively small and short dataset.